+- 1 set a date

+- 2. tell someon

-planning for success 1. set a data 2. tell someone 3. identify support 4. find alternatives 5. plan for obstacles
+- 3. identify support

+- 4. find alternatives

+- 5. plan for obstacles

 When we are making a change, it helps to have support from the important people in our lives.
 For some of us, these important people might be family or friends.
 For others it might be co-workers, teammates on a sports team, a spouse or love interest, or people at church.